National Cookie Cutter Week

 Use cookie cutters for more than just baking.
 Create festive ornaments or gift tags.
 Roll out some salt dough, cut out shapes, and let them dry.

-Paint and decorate your creations for a fun craft activity.
-They make great personalized gifts or holiday decorations.
+Paint and decorate cookie creations for a fun craft activity, or turn them into personalized gifts and holiday decorations.

 Share the Sweetness